The Pancreatic Cancer UK Research Hub collates numerous resources and support materials for the pancreatic cancer research community.

 -The National Coordinating Centre for Public Engagement has put together a resource on Online Engagement: A guide to creating and running virtual meetings and events.
 This is a useful guide for anyone wanting to conduct online or virtual focus groups/workshops as part of their involvement activities.

-- Pancreatic cancer early diagnosis Sandpit Innovation Workshop - deadline for applications has been extended to the 15th September 2020.
+- Pancreatic cancer early diagnosis Sandpit Innovation Workshop - deadline for applications is 15th September 2020.

-- The Association of Surgeons of Great Britain and Ireland (ASGBI) and Pancreatic Cancer UK Fellowship - deadline extended to the 31st August 2020.
+- The Association of Surgeons of Great Britain and Ireland (ASGBI) and Pancreatic Cancer UK Fellowship -deadline for applications is 31st January 2021.